 10. Acerola Cherries

 They are also known as Barbadian cherries.
 This exotic fruit is usually found in tropical environments.
-You can add them into your shakes, salads and smoothies for a delicious meal.
+You can add them to your shakes, salads and smoothies for a delicious meal.
 Eating them regularly will give your health a good boost!

 Vitamin C Content: